Unsubscribe from Atlassian Access

 As an organization admin, you can unsubscribe from an Atlassian Access trial or paid subscription as follows:

-- From the Active subscriptions panel. choose Unsubscribe from the drop down and confirm by entering "UNSUBSCRIBE".
+- From the Atlassian Access card, choose Unsubscribe from the drop down.

 Changes that your users will notice